 See also: Visit Famous Writers’ Houses in England

 Leighton Hall is a Georgian country house in Lancashire.
-In the 19th century a Gothic Revival facade was added to the house.
-The Hall is the ancestral home of the Gillow family (known of the Gillow furniture).
-The family still live in the house.
+In the 19th century, a Gothic Revival facade was added to the house.
+The Hall is the ancestral home of the Gillow family (known as the Gillow furniture).
+The family still lives in the house.
 The grounds include a 19th century Walled Garden and a children’s playground.

 Leighton Hall visitor information: The house and grounds are open to visitors May-September.

 Rydal Hall was the country house of the Fleming family.
 The original house was built in 1600, remains of this house are now the “Old Kitchen and Bar” in 1798 a Georgian wing was added to the hall.
 Since the 1940s the Hall has been used as a school, hotel, and Retreat House.

 Today, Rydal Hall is used as a residential conference and retreat center.
 The Hall and several other buildings on the estate are now rental accommodations.
 And there is also a campsite.

 The gardens are Rydal Hall have been developed since the 1600s.
 It has formal gardens, woodlands, and iconic landmarks to explore.
 Poet William Wordsworth was fond of the Grot on the estate.
 And he mentioned it in one of his poems “An Evening Walk”.